When Does "Macbeth" (1606) Take Place?

 1040 AD - 1057 AD

 We know this because, at the end of act 1 of the play, Lady Macbeth (based on the real-world Scottish Queen Gruoch ingen Boite) is chiding Macbeth for not being ambitious enough, this soon leads to the death of King Duncan (based on the real-world Scottish King Duncan I) at the beginning of act 2.
-In the real-world, King Duncan was killed (although in a very different way from the play) in 1040 AD, leading to the ascension of Macbethad mac Findláech (often shortened to Macbeth) to the throne.
+In the real-world, King Duncan was killed (although in a very different way from the play) in 1040 AD, leading to the ascension of real-world Macbethad mac Findláech (often shortened to Macbeth) to the throne.

 Then, the Scottish King Macbethad mac Findláech reigned until August of 1057 AD at the tragic Battle of Lumphanan.
 (Shakespeare changes the setting of the climax to the Battle of Dunsinane, which happened in July 1054 AD.
 Both years are equally appropriate for dating the end of the play.)